How to get your Next.js site indexed in 2025?

 }

-Because of this, we recommend using the next-sitemap package instead, which will help you immensely by generating dynamic/server-side sitemaps.
+Well, this means you’ll have to do a little bit of work manually, which can be a pain.
+That is why we suggest using the next-sitemap package which shifts a lot of the manual work from you by generating dynamic/server sitemaps.
 It even has options to configure sitemap size, alternate refs, your robots.txt and much more.

 First, you’ll need to install the package: